Pocket God (comics)

-Pocket God is a series of digital and paperback comic books–strips, published and marketed by Ape Entertainment and iVerse Media, released for iOS devices, and available as a print on August 3, 2010.
-The comic is created and plotted by Dave Castelnuovo and Allan Dye, written by Jason M. Burns and drawn by Rolando Mallada.
-It describes in the comic about "an indestructible race of people who inhabit a mysterious island and are continuously (and comically) tortured by their mischievous gods".
-The comic is based on the best selling iOS application Pocket God, created by Bolt Creative's Allan Dye and Dave Castelnuovo.
-The tribe, 'Ookga Chaka', is based also off the game, with the Pygmies, Ooga, Klik, Klak, Booga, Dooby, and Nooby.
+Pocket God is a series of digital and print comics, published and marketed by Ape Entertainment and iVerse Media, released for iOS devices, and available in print beginning on August 3, 2010.

+Based on the best-selling iOS application Pocket God, created by Bolt Creative's Allan Dye and Dave Castelnuovo, the comic was created and plotted by Dave Castelnuovo and Allan Dye, written by Jason M. Burns, and drawn by Rolando Mallada.
+The comic is about "an indestructible race of people who inhabit a mysterious island and are continuously (and comically) tortured by their mischievous gods".

-There are currently nineteen comics, including a special Christmas issue, Xmas Marks the Spot, and fourteen 'behind-the-scenes' comics, named The Pygmy Peril.
-Although Bolt Creative had stated they were going to only publish four comics, in The Pygmy Peril, however, they stated they were to publish more comics, due to popular demand.
-Pocket God is rated for "mature readers" and "teen and up", currently, due to violence.
+25 issues of Pocket God were published, including a special Christmas issue, Xmas Marks the Spot, and fourteen 'behind-the-scenes' comics, named The Pygmy Peril.
+Pocket God was rated for "mature readers" and "teen and up", due to violence.

-According to iVerse Media, Pocket God is the first original iOS game to have its own comic series.
+According to iVerse Media, Pocket God was the first original iOS game to have its own comics series.

+Publication history

-A sneak preview of the comic was released on the official website on May 7, 2010, an almost full three months before it was released, stating about the series, and who is involved.
+A sneak preview of the comic was released on the official website on May 7, 2010, an almost full three months before it was released, describing the series and who was involved.
+Bolt Creative originally stated it was going to only publish four issues of Pocket God.

+Within a week of the comic's release, it was met with generally positive reviews from many websites and critics.
+The comic quickly reached the top 25 in the App Store, peaking at #1 in the books category.
+Review websites such as App Advice praise the comic for its engagement, interface, and overall capability, but criticized it for its short storyline, quoting "Minus the title page, instructions, and credits this is a 20-page comic... it goes by so quickly, and there’s nothing left to do with it."
+App Advice gave the comic four and a half stars.
+148Apps gave the comic 4 out of 5 stars.
+Pocket God #1 sold 150,000 copies of the digital comic (while selling fewer than 1,000 print copies).

+After the comic's initial success, and due to popular demand, Bolt Creative decided to produce more issues.

-Due to financial troubles at Ape Entertainment the comic was put on hiatus and cancellation.
-It's unknown whether or not the comics will return.
+Due to financial troubles at Ape Entertainment, the comic was put on hiatus and canceled in late 2013, before releasing its 26th issue.
+The creators wanted to be able to continue the comics, but the contract was up in the air so it was unknown whether or not the Pocket God comic would continue.

-However, from November 2, 2019, the comics have started to reemerge on the WebToons website, being posted gradually in sections by its creators.
-If successful, the creators have hinted at continuing the storyline.
+Beginning November 2, 2019, Pocket God was republished on the Webtoon website, being posted gradually in sections by its creators.
+A final issue, "#26B", was posted on December 31, 2021.